Cash flow management guide: apps, payments, forecasts

 6. Use reports and forecasts

 Xero Analytics Plus lets you forecast up to three months ahead and see what you can safely spend.
 Clear reports make it easier to spot trends, patterns, and cash flow gaps before they become problems.
+Check your cash position from your laptop or mobile in minutes, wherever you are.

-- Float: Best for beginners.
-Simple setup with clear visuals, automatic Xero sync, and scenario toggles to see different cash flow outcomes.
+- Float: best for beginners.
+Simple setup with clear visuals, automatic Xero sync, and scenario toggles to see different cash flow outcomes

-- Fathom: Best for detailed analysis.
-Granular insights into what's driving revenue, profit, and expenditure with powerful forecasting tools.
+- Fathom: best for detailed analysis.
+Granular insights into what's driving revenue, profit, and expenditure with powerful forecasting tools

-- Spotlight: Best for comprehensive planning.
-Three-way forecasting (profit and loss, balance sheet, and cash flow) with scenario-building and goal tracking.
+- Spotlight: best for comprehensive planning.
+Three-way forecasting (profit and loss, balance sheet, and cash flow) with scenario-building and goal tracking

 Cash flow issues unfold over time.
 The earlier you spot patterns in your data, the more time you have to fix them.